 Share differences of opinion on ideas – silence is considered consent.

 Help create an atmosphere in which differences can be raised, discussed, and melded into group decisions.
-Divergent views and opinions are expected and are to be respected.
+Divergent views and opinions are expected and respected.

 Talk to others in the community to give and receive bike and pedestrian information.